tonyrog/ale/README.md

 #### Tips

-If you start traceing using the non-groupleader function calls from the shell you can stop it by 'crashing' the shell, for ex with A=B. Might be handy if you get more output than expected ;-)
+If you start tracing using the non-groupleader function calls from the shell you can stop it by 'crashing' the shell, for ex with a=b.
+Might be handy if you get more output than expected ;-)

 ### Building